TonyT504/conflict-resolution/README.md

 # conflict-resolution
 this is a cool readme.
-this is my readme, not yours
-its an awesome readme
+this is my readme, not yours jkhdsfj its an awesome readme jlkfjdkfk